 More than just the mountain, Denali National Park is six-million acres of wild land.
 After lunch on your own, your tour will take you into this pristine region of Alaska on the only road into and out of the park.
 Along the way, enjoy a fully narrated ride learning about the flora and fauna of the area while looking out for the wild animals that roam freely and call this park home.
 While in this beautiful area, set aside time to experience the solitude and tranquility that vast wilderness can provide.

-During your Denali Natural History tour, you will travel 18 miles into Denali National Park, enjoying the incredible scenery and learning about the history of the park.
-Tour duration is approximately 4 hours.
-Upon arrival in Alaska, your Tour Director will advise you of your tour time.
+During your Denali Natural History tour, you will travel 25 miles into Denali National Park, enjoying the incredible scenery and learning about the history of the park.
+Tour duration is approximately 4-5 hours.

-Continue on to Seward to board Norwegian Jewel for your 7-day Sawyer Glacier cruise.
+Continue on to Seward to board Norwegian Jewel for your 7-day Alaska cruise.

 |Day 4||Seward, Alaska (EMBARK)||---||9:00 pm|